SFDO-Tooling/CumulusCI/docs/dev.rst

 Manage Dependencies
 -------------------

-CumulusCI is built to automate the complexities of dependency management for extension package projects.
-CumulusCI currently handles these main types of dependencies for projects:
+CumulusCI is built to automate the complexities of dependency management for projects that extend and implement managed packages.
+CumulusCI currently handles these main types of dependencies for projects.

 * **Managed Packages**: Require a certain version of a managed package
 * **Unmanaged Metadata**: Require the deployment of unmanaged metadata
-* **GitHub Repository**: Dynamically include the dependencies of another CumulusCI configured project
+* **GitHub Repository**: Dynamically resolve a product release, and its own dependencies, from a CumulusCI project on GitHub

 The ``update_dependencies`` task handles deploying dependencies to a target org, and is included in all flows designed to deploy or install to an org.